mkoohafkan/mkoohafkan.github.io/_posts/2020-12-17-a-dissertation-completed.md

 students.
 My research was very self-driven and was not funded by any particular grant or project, and the dissertation ended up being much more about the *methods* I used to answer questions rather than the answers themselves.
-I'm a proud that my research really was of my own making, rather than an incremental extension of someone else's research.
+I'm proud that my research really was of my own making, rather than an incremental extension of someone else's research.
 But it
 was also a difficult, circuitous, and often lonely road, and I came